domapic/domapic-base/README.md

 You can add your own API resources.
 They will be automatically added to the openapi.json definition, and will be available under the `/api` path of the server.

-Openapi 3.0 spec is used to define new API paths.
-Read more about how to define paths in [Swagger specification docs](https://swagger.io/specification/).
-You can even use the [Swagger editor](https://swagger.io/specification/) to define and design yor API, and after it, load the .json files in domapic microservice.

-You can add as many openApi definitions as you want, and for each one you can define "components", "tags", or "paths".
-The resultant `openapi.json` will be the result of extending all of them, after adding all needed base properties.

 ```js
 // server.js file
 const path = require('path')